 The top-left side of the masks window shows a list of all images in the current project.
 The listbox below shows all masks of the active image.

 Creating a mask polygon

 After selecting add new mask set polygon points with left mouse click.
-Finish polygon with right mouse button or left double click.
+Finish polygon with right mouse button click or double left click.

 Deleting a mask

-You can delete the active mask by the delete mask button.
-The active mask is also deleted by pressing the delete key when all or none points of the current mask are selected.
+You can delete the active mask by selecting it and clicking the Delete mask button by the listbox on the left.
+You can also use your delete key when all or none of the points of the current mask are selected.